Tax on overseas property

 If you live and pay tax in the UK, you must tell HMRC about any rental income you receive from your overseas properties.

 Here, we provide a basic overview of how overseas property is taxed.

 You're taxed on your foreign properties in the same way as you would be on any UK properties.

 In short, you work out the profits for all your foreign properties as a whole (rather than as separate properties) by taking any expenses away from any income.

-You can also apply any allowances such as capital allowances and the annual investment allowance that you are eligible for.
+You can also apply any allowances, such as capital allowances and the annual investment allowance that you're eligible for.
 You pay income tax on any profits at your normal rate.